 When you think of all the giant companies globally, like Shell and Mercedes, they’re not proprietorships or partnerships.
 These companies are all joint stock companies.
 A joint stock company is the most suitable form of business organization on a global scale.
-Let us see why in this blog.

 It’s a business entity, and shareholders can buy and sell shares of the company stocks.
 Each shareholder owns a piece of the company’s stock, dependent on the money invested.